Bill Amick: Personal life

-Brother of George Amick.
-Despite sharing the same first name, he was not the father of Lyndon Amick.
-They are not related.
+He was the brother of fellow racing driver George Amick.
+Despite sharing the same first name, he was not the father of Lyndon Amick and they are not related at all.
 Lyndon Amick hails from South Carolina, while Bill and George Amick were from Vernonia, Oregon.

 Awards

 Amick was inducted in the West Coast Stock Car Hall of Fame in its first class (2002).